 - Use #BARCCWalk4Change to show your support and spread the word.

 About the Boston Area Rape Crisis Center

 - The Boston Area Rape Crisis Center’s mission is to end sexual violence through healing and social change.

 - BARCC provides free, confidential support and services to all survivors of sexual violence ages 12 and up and their families and friends throughout Greater Boston.

 - BARCC supports survivors of all genders from the immediate crisis after sexual violence to years and decades later.
 BARCC’s goal is to empower survivors to heal and seek justice in ways that are meaningful to them.

 - BARCC also works with a wide range of organizations and communities, including schools, colleges, and police, to advocate for change.
 It provides training in how to respond to survivors and create cultures that prevent sexual violence.

-- BARCC has a range of free services, which include a 24-7 hotline, medical advocacy and accompaniment at local emergency rooms, counseling, assistance with housing and financial challenges, and legal advocacy.
+- BARCC has a range of free services, which include a phone and web chat hotline, medical advocacy and accompaniment at local emergency rooms, counseling, assistance with housing and financial challenges, and legal advocacy.

 - Founded in 1973, BARCC is the only comprehensive rape crisis center in the Greater Boston area and the oldest and largest center of its kind in New England.
 It is a national leader in sexual violence response and prevention.